alvropena/ai-financial-analyst/README.md

 - Sebastián Zapata

 ## Acknowledgments
-Special thanks to all who provided guidance, tools, and inspiration for this project.
+Special thanks to everyone who provided guidance, tools, and inspiration for this project.